Car Seat Safety

 What about the other states?

 Full details of the changes to the Victorian road safety laws are yet to be released.
-As there are slight differences in the road rules in each state it is at the moment unclear how all states will adopt the National Road Safety Laws or there timeframe for implementation.
+As there are slight differences in the road rules in each state, it is at the moment unclear how all states will adopt the National Road Safety Laws or their timeframe for implementation.

 Why are they making these changes?

 Approximately 500 children a year are killed or seriously injured in car accidents nationally.
 This reform responds to calls from road safety experts, police and local communities for a stronger minimum standard.